Advanced Usage¶

 # Recursively parse the inner type

-inner_dtype = self.pipeline.parse(inner_type, metadata=metadata)
+inner_dtype = self.pipeline.parse(inner_type, constraints=constraints, metadata=metadata)

 return nw.List(inner_dtype)